KmolYuan/Pyslvs-UI/README.md

 # Documentation

-The documentation of Pyslvs and kernel API are deployed on Readthedocs ([stable] / [latest]).
+The documentation of Pyslvs and kernel API.

-Or start it from source:
+Start it from sources:

 ```bash
 pip install mkdocs